saboyle/LeavingCareWiki/Housing.md

 ## Are you Homeless?

-Contact your **Personal Adviser** at Children's Services who should treat you as what they call a ‘child in need’ of emergency accommodation. if you don’t get support from the council these charities can help
+Contact your **Personal Adviser** at **Children's Services** who should treat you as what they call a ‘child in need’ of emergency accommodation.
+If you don’t get support from the council these charities can help

 **Centrepoint** [https://centrepoint.org.uk/what-we-do/](https://centrepoint.org.uk/what-we-do/)